drwicked/med-remember/README.md

 If you have an RGB light you can change its color depending on the reponse.
 Alternately, if you have a speaker connected to your raspberry pi you can just play an audio file through the speaker depending on the result of the query.
 To do this I used [node-asound](https://github.com/roccomuso/node-aplay) and a USB speaker [Amazon link](https://www.amazon.com/gp/product/B075M7FHM1/ref=oh_aui_detailpage_o01_s00?ie=UTF8&psc=1)

-This app uses a basic database ([dirtydb](https://github.com/felixge/node-dirty) ), it might be possible to use a framework like surge.sh or now.sh so you don't need the raspberry pi, but persistence will be the.
+This app uses a basic database ([dirtydb](https://github.com/felixge/node-dirty) ), it might be possible to use a framework like surge.sh or now.sh so you don't need the raspberry pi, but persistence will be the issue.
 I will explore this in future versions.

 Copy `.env.example` to `.env`
 `cp .env.example .env`
-Modify keys to for security
+Modify keys for security